midnightxyzw/bdo-nsfw/PAZ/README.md

 Just submit your PR if you like.
 Or feel free to fork and modify it however you like.

+# 0.3.1 Release Notes (TBD: do not merge)

+- Added new mod for Guardian's Kharoxia costume
+- Removed patch to all "underup" files.
+BDO has them removed from the game already.

 # 0.3.0 Release Nodes (12/28/2024)

 Verified against 12/28/2024 official patch on NA server.
 Compatible with the new Deadeye class.